Welcome to The RESIST Project

 The Press Releases for the Mapping Stage Findings can be read here in Català (Catalan), Deutsch-Deutschland (German-Germany), Deutsch-Schweiz (German-Switzerland), English, Français (French), Ελληνικά (Greek), Magyar (Hungarian), Polski (Polish), Español (Spanish) and Türkçe (Turkish).

-You can read in detail about each of the Case Studies Findings: Hungary, Poland, Switzerland (Deutsch), Switzerland (English), UK, and European Parliament.
+You can read in detail about each of the Case Studies Findings: Hungary, Poland, Schweiz-Deutsch (Switzerland-German), Switzerland (English), UK, and European Parliament.

 Finally, if you would like to read the Full Report, containing the Transnational Findings, the National and European Parliament Reports, and how this research was undertaken, you can read it here.